 The committee’s role is to be an objective fact-finding and oversight body, ensuring all stages of the study, including the community consultation process, are conducted in a neutral and balanced fashion.

 The committee will be active until the conclusion of the Incorporation Study report.
-Originally the study was to be submitted to the Ministry of Municipal Affairs by February 28, 2021, however, due to the COVID-19-related delay, it is now expected to be complete by the end of 2021.
+Originally the study was to be submitted to the Ministry of Municipal Affairs by February 28, 2021, however, due to the COVID-19-related delays, it is now expected to be submitted by early 2022.

 The committee members include:

 - Sandra Heschuk (Sorrento);

 - Electoral Area C Director, Paul Demenok, is a non-voting, ex officio member of the Committee.